 If you are not already in a management or leadership position at work, the thought of it is probably scary.
 What would they think of me?
 How could I manage conflict?
 Would they follow me?
 These are all intimidating topics and thoughts.

-But the fact is, once you step into a leadership role and become accustomed to it, you will find it extremely rewarding both personally, monetarily.
+But the fact is, once you step into a leadership role and become accustomed to it, you will find it extremely rewarding both personally and monetarily.

-I found great personal reward in leading teams; you have the chance to build and grow a set of loyal followers and potentially friends.
-Also, in terms of remuneration, managers and leaders usually earn significantly more than individual contributors.
+I found great personal rewards in leading teams; you have the chance to build and grow a set of loyal followers and potential friends.
+Also, regarding remuneration, managers, and leaders usually earn significantly more than individual contributors.

 - Listen to or read these great books on Leadership & Management.

-- Listen or read these great books on business success.
+- Listen to or read these great books on business success.